What are Compulsions in Childhood?

 - Genetics: Obsessive-Compulsive Disorder (OCD) is much more common among first-degree relatives, especially if that relative had OCD as a child.
 If you have OCD in the family and see these symptoms in your child, find the right therapist and include your pediatrician in the conversation.
 OCD is a treatable challenge but needs immediate attention and support.

 - Abuse in childhood: Obsessive-Compulsive Disorder is more common in children who have experienced abuse or stressful and traumatic events in childhood.
 If you are caring for a child who has had these experiences, they need to have the right therapist in their life.
 Mental disorders are far more common for children who have experienced abuse or trauma, and support is available.

-- Significant anxiety and negative emotionality: Obsessive-Compulsive disorder can emerge in a child who has certain personality traits and emotional symptoms.
+- Significant anxiety and negative emotionality: Obsessive-Compulsive Disorder can emerge in a child with certain personality traits and emotional symptoms.
 A very anxious and sad child would benefit from therapy and support early to not develop OCD as they get later into childhood.